On a lonely, fog-drenched hilltop, the night groundskeeper crawls under the house and finds a new, unexpected chore.

 4. Composited it all together in post

-Some of the most powerful scenes in movies have no music, but (from what I'm told) studios are uncomfortable with quiet scenes.
-I looked at Friedkin's The Exorcist to understand intentional sound design that doesn't rely on score telling us how to feel.
+Some of the most powerful scenes in movies have no music.
+I caved and used a little music in DIRTMOUTHS, but I looked at Friedkin's The Exorcist to understand intentional sound design that doesn't rely so much on score.

 I also studied the sound of an animated creature feature -- the quiet, 8 minute pilot for Scavengers by Joseph Bennett and Charles Huettner, with sound design by Mike Jannson.